 Hybrid ORs are equipped with fixed imaging systems that allow physicians to perform high-risk minimally invasive endovascular procedures with real-time imaging guidance and, if needed, convert instantly to open surgery use.
 The short-term return on investment may be lacking, but long term, hospital executives who want to offer competitive cardiovascular care in terms of both quality and cost should have a hybrid OR or at least be planning one for the future.

-So says a recent report from the ECRI Institute, a nonprofit organization that researches ways to improve the safety, quality and cost-effectiveness of healthcare technology and services.
+recent report from the ECRI Institute, a nonprofit organization that researches ways to improve the safety, quality and cost-effectiveness of healthcare technology and services.
 The hybrid OR may be justified for relatively few procedures today, but trends in cardiovascular care will make the room’s amenities increasingly valuable, says Thomas Skorup, ECRI’s vice president of applied solutions.

 “Looking five or seven years down the road, if a hospital wants cardiovascular services to be a key service line, it is important to establish the infrastructure and reputation to be in the space, even if it means taking a bit of a loss on the investment today,” he says.